For exclusive insights from Clarke, join our email list today!

 In fourth grade, Madeline was voted a student council representative and stood in front of her peers and said, “I want to help [my school] the way [my school] has helped me.
 I’m a leader and a listener.”
 Her family was proud of this achievement and shared, “The part where she could stand in front of a mainstream classroom, have the confidence to give a speech and be 100% intelligible to typical hearing 9- and 10-year-olds is the miracle, the milestone.”

 During the COVID-19 pandemic, Madeline was in the physical classroom for her fifth-grade year and, according to her mother Melissa, “handled the challenges of the pandemic with grace and grit.”
 Madeline’s family reports that she ended her academic year with a 93 average and academic honors in two of the three trimesters.
-Madeline was also one of two fifth-graders awarded a three-year scholarship.
+She was also one of two fifth-graders awarded a three-year scholarship.
+In 2024, Madeline received the 2024 Youth Virtue, Valor, and Vision Award from the National Catholic Educational Association, which recognizes students in elementary and secondary schools “who through selfless service, determination, innovation and ideals are changing the world while bearing witness to their Catholic faith.”

 More Stories